Worlds End (2024)

 The 2024 Worlds End was a professional wrestling pay-per-view (PPV) event produced by All Elite Wrestling (AEW).
-It was the second annual Worlds End and took place on Saturday, December 28, 2024, at the Addition Financial Arena in Orlando, Florida.
+It was the second annual Worlds End and took place on December 28, 2024, at the Addition Financial Arena in Orlando, Florida.
 (Note: The venue is on the main campus of the University of Central Florida, which despite its Orlando mailing address is actually in unincorporated Orange County.)
-The event hosted the finals of the 2024 Continental Classic tournament.
+The event hosted the semifinals and finals of the 2024 Continental Classic.

 Eleven matches were contested at the event, including three on the "Zero Hour" pre-show.
 In the main event, Jon Moxley defeated Orange Cassidy, "Hangman" Adam Page, and Jay White in a four-way match to retain the AEW World Championship.
-In other prominent matches, Mercedes Moné defeated Kris Statlander to retain the AEW TBS Championship in what was the longest women's match in AEW history, MJF defeated Adam Cole to retain the AEW Dynamite Diamond Ring, and Kazuchika Okada defeated Will Ospreay to win the Continental Classic and retain the AEW Continental Championship.
-The event also saw the returns of Kenny Omega and Adam Copeland, who had both been out of action for several months due to illness and injury respectively.
+In other prominent matches, Mercedes Moné defeated Kris Statlander to retain the AEW TBS Championship in what was the longest women's match in AEW history, MJF defeated Adam Cole in the Dynamite Diamond Final to retain the AEW Dynamite Diamond Ring, and Kazuchika Okada defeated Will Ospreay in the Continental Classic final to retain the AEW Continental Championship.
+The event also saw the returns of Kenny Omega and Adam Copeland, who had both been out of action for several months due to illness and injury, respectively.

 Production

 Background

 The event was held at the Addition Financial Arena in Orlando, Florida.

-In December 2023, the American professional wrestling promotion All Elite Wrestling (AEW) held a pay-per-view (PPV) event titled Worlds End, which hosted the finals of the first-ever Continental Classic tournament.
-On April 11, 2024, AEW announced that the second Worlds End event would take place on December 28, 2024, at the Addition Financial Arena in Orlando, Florida, located on the campus of the University of Central Florida, thus establishing Worlds End as an annual PPV and the host for the finals of the annual Continental Classic.
+In December 2023, the American professional wrestling promotion All Elite Wrestling (AEW) held a pay-per-view (PPV) event titled Worlds End, which hosted the finals of the first-ever Continental Classic for the inaugural AEW Continental Championship.
+On April 11, 2024, AEW announced that the second Worlds End event would take place on December 28, 2024, at the Addition Financial Arena in Orlando, Florida, located on the campus of the University of Central Florida, thus establishing Worlds End as an annual PPV and the host for the finals of the annual Continental Classic (C2).